Outdoor School

 1. Are your teachers certified?

 All of our teachers are certified by the Ontario College of Teachers or national/international equivalent.
-We take great care in hiring our teachers; multiple interviews, sample classes and work experience are all considered as part of our evaluation process.
+We take great care in hiring through multiple interviews, sample classes, and review of experience.

 2. Do you follow the Ontario curriculum?